-Some compromises had to be made on the GUI that was developed on Windows.
 When tested on Linux and Windows, several parts of the GUI that would appear as planned on Windows, appeared incorrectly on the other operating systems.
 To correct Potku GUI on the other operating systems, it had to be made less compact than planned.

 Another challenge came late in the project, when ToF calibration was being implemented.
-ToF calibration required data from an external C program carbon_stopping.
+Data from an external C program carbon_stopping is required by ToF calibration.
 Compiling the program was again not entirely without problems on Windows and Linux.